vasilyyaremchuk/event-registration-app-lambada/README.md

-# Lambada function SQS -> SES
+# Lambda function SQS -> SES
-Event registration application: lambada part.
+Event registration application: lambda part.
 See also,
 https://github.com/vasilyyaremchuk/event-registration-app-client
 https://github.com/vasilyyaremchuk/event-registration-app-server

-The Client part send Participant data to Server Drupal part, after that Drupal send Participant data to Amazon SQS and that Lambada function send it to Amazon SES to handle the email.
+The Client part send Participant data to Server Drupal part, after that Drupal send Participant data to Amazon SQS and that Lambda function send it to Amazon SES to handle the email.

 ## Installation